uxsolutions/bootstrap-datepicker/docs/methods.rst

 * startDate (Date)

 Sets a new lower date limit on the datepicker.
-See :ref:`startdate` for valid values.
+See :ref:`startDate` for valid values.

 Omit startDate (or provide an otherwise falsey value) to unset the limit.